enleneennugy/scripts_dump/fetch_seq_from genbank/README.md

-Download sequences from genbank according a list of genea or families or species.
+Download sequences from genbank according a list of genera or families or species.

 - Dependencies: Biopython